-While researching which running socks to buy, you’ve probably seen words like compression, cushioning, moisture-wicking, breathability, and more being used, and on top of that, you will have also noticed that there are usually different lengths and thickness options to choose from too.
+While researching which socks to buy, you’ve probably seen words like compression, cushioning, moisture-wicking, breathability, and more being used, and on top of that, you will have also noticed that there are usually different lengths and thickness options to choose from too.

 Best No Show Running Socks

-These tab no show socks have been designed with an anatomical fit and targeted compression, which provides a fit that almost custom, and a reduced risk of blisters because of it.
-These socks make great trail running socks and are a personal favorite.
+These tab no-show socks have been designed with an anatomical fit and targeted compression, which provides a fit that almost custom, and a reduced risk of blisters because of it.
+They make great trail running socks and so are a personal favorite.

-I particularly like that Feetures’ light cushioning doesn’t take up any unnecessary room inside your running shoes, which can sometimes lead to running shoes feeling too tight.
+I particularly like that Feetures’ light cushioning doesn’t take up any unnecessary room inside your running shoes, which can sometimes lead to the shoes feeling too tight.